 Driving in El Paso

 - El Paso Scenic Drive—A two-mile stretch offering views of both El Paso and Juarez, Mexico.
-When the weather is clear, you’ll see the mountains, the Rio Grande, Gadsden Purchase, and miles into Mexico.
+You’ll see the mountains, the Rio Grande, Gadsden Purchase, and miles into Mexico when the weather is clear.

 - Rim Road—From downtown, take a right onto Rim Road from Stanton Street North for more views of El Paso and Juarez.
 Rim Road also winds through Manhattan Heights, one of El Paso’s oldest and most beautiful neighborhoods.